R-Lum/REPLAY-website/content/post/2025-01-21-replay-website-launched.md

 description: 'Launch of the REPLAY website'
 ---

-We have finally launched the website for the REPLAY project.
+We have finally launched the website for the [REPLAY project][replay].
 We will use it to report on the progress of the project, to inform about webinars and other training opportunities, and to discuss some details concerning the [Luminescence](http://r-luminescence.org/) package.